RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>25</sup> And they, when they had testified and preached the word of the Lord, returned to Jerusalem, and preached the gospel in many villages of the Samaritans.
 <sup>26</sup> And the angel of the Lord spake unto Philip, saying, Arise, and go toward the south unto the way that goeth down from Jerusalem unto Gaza, which is desert.
 <sup>27</sup> And he arose and went: and, behold, a man of Ethiopia, an eunuch of great authority under Candace queen of the Ethiopians, who had the charge of all her treasure, and had come to Jerusalem for to worship,
 <sup>28</sup>  Was returning, and sitting in his chariot read Esaias the prophet.
 <sup>29</sup> Then the Spirit said unto Philip, Go near, and join thyself to this chariot.
 <sup>30</sup> And Philip ran thither to [him], and heard him read the prophet Esaias, and said, Understandest thou what thou readest?
-<sup>31</sup> And he said, How can I , except some man should guide me?
+<sup>31</sup> And he said, How can I, except some man should guide me?
 And he desired Philip that he would come up and sit with him.
 <sup>32</sup>  The place of the scripture which he read was this, He was led as a sheep to the slaughter; and like a lamb dumb before his shearer, so opened he not his mouth:
 <sup>33</sup> In his humiliation his judgment was taken away: and who shall declare his generation? for his life is taken from the earth.
 <sup>34</sup> And the eunuch answered Philip, and said, I pray thee, of whom speaketh the prophet this? of himself, or of some other man?
 <sup>35</sup> Then Philip opened his mouth, and began at the same scripture, and preached unto him Jesus.